Q. Write a critical analysis of Wintering by Sylvia Plath.

 Winter is for Women

-It highlights a symbolic connection between the season’s demands and the inherent qualities of women.
-It shows their ability to persevere and sustain life during times when conditions are most challenging.
+It highlights a symbolic connection between the season’s demands and women’s inherent qualities.
+It shows their ability to persevere and sustain life when conditions are most challenging.

 Knitting